ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 https://bafybeihwj3n7fgccypsiisijwuklg3souaoiqs7yosk5k5lc6ngnhnmnu4.ipfs.cf-ipfs.com/

-The problem with this approach is that you haven’t verified the response, so you don’t know if you the response **matches the cid.** In effect, you are **trusting the gateway** to return the correct response.
+The problem with this approach is that you haven’t verified the response, so you don’t know if you the response **matches the CID.** In effect, you are **trusting the gateway** to return the correct response.

-Another minor challenge that arises is that each version you load and each gateway you load it from will have a different origin, so any local state the dapp relies on in localStorage or IndexedDB will be tied to that specific version of the dapp (CID) at that specific gateway, i.e., `bafy1.ipfs.cf-ipfs.io` is a different origin to `bafy1.ipfs.dweb.link` even though they are the same CID.
+Another minor challenge that arises is that each version you load and each gateway you load it from will have a different origin, so any local state the dapp relies on in localStorage or IndexedDB will be tied to that specific version of the dapp (CID) at that specific gateway, i.e., `bafy1.ipfs.cf-ipfs.com` is a different origin to `bafy1.ipfs.dweb.link` even though they are the same CID.

 |                                  | Rating              |
 | -------------------------------- | ------------------- |
 | Verifiable                       | ❌                  |
 | Resilience/Censorship resistance | 👍 (other gateways) |

-> **Note:** Resilience depends on whether the content has it cached and the number of providers/copies on the network
+> **Note:** Resilience depends on whether the content has been cached and the number of providers/copies on the network

 Note that some Dapp developers will run their own dedicated gateways either on their infrastructure or by using a dedicated gateway service, e.g. Pinata, Filebase.
 This can result in better performance.
 As for trust, it shifts it around, and without verification, the users are left to decide whether they trust the gateway operator.